Drewsteignton: Manor

 The manor of Taintone (meaning in Anglo-Saxon "a settlement beside the (River) Teign") is listed in the Domesday Book of 1086 as the 107th of the 176 Devon landholdings of Baldwin the Sheriff, otherwise known as Baldwin FitzGilbert and Baldwin de Meulles.
 He held it in demesne.
-He was William the Conqueror's Sheriff of Devon and held lands granted to him personally by that king in Devon which comprised the feudal barony of Okehampton, including Taintone.
-In the reign of King Henry II (1154-1189) it was held by a certain "Drew", also known in Anglo-Norman French as Drew de Teignton, Latinized to Drogo, from whom the manor derived its distinguishing suffix.
-However, by 1242 it had passed from the Drew family and was held by the Daubernon (or Dabernon) family.
-Later it passed to the Carew family of Antony in Cornwall and at some time before 1810 was sold-off piecemeal by Reginald Pole-Carew (d.1835).
+He was William the Conqueror's Sheriff of Devon and held lands granted to him personally by the king in Devon, which comprised the feudal barony of Okehampton, including Taintone.
+In the reign of King Henry II (1154-1189) it was held by a certain ‘Drew’, also known in Anglo-Norman French as Drew de Teignton, Latinized to Drogo, from whom the manor derived its distinguishing suffix.
+However by 1242 it had passed from the Drew family and was held by the Daubernon (or Dabernon) family.
+Later it passed to the Carew family of Antony in Cornwall and at some time before 1810 was sold off piecemeal by Reginald Pole-Carew (d.1835).

-In later years a myth developed, encouraged by the presence of the archaeological remains, that the "Drew" part of the name derived from the presence of druids, but there is no evidence to support this.
+In later years a myth developed, encouraged by the presence of the archaeological remains, that the Drew part of the name derived from the presence of druids, but there is no evidence to support this.

-In mediaeval times, the village was relatively prosperous.
-It was important as a wool producing area, and there were also limestone quarries and a small tin mine.
+In mediaeval times the village was relatively prosperous.
+It was important as a wool-producing area, and there were also limestone quarries and a small tin mine.
 The village was a stopping place on the old road from Exeter to Okehampton.
-Much of the village building is of granite, as is Fingle Bridge, over the Teign, which was built in the 16th or 17th century.
+Much of the village buildings are of granite, as is Fingle Bridge, over the Teign, which was built in the 16th or 17th century.

 Historically the village formed part of Wonford Hundred.

 The parish church of Holy Trinity dates mostly from the 15th century, with some later rebuilding.